Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Some Convoy Voyages:

-For information on voyages made in between those discussed here, please see the documents received from the National Archives of Norway as well as Hague's Voyage Record above.
-Follow the convoy links provided for more details on them - other Norwegian ships also took part.
+For information on voyages made in between those discussed here, please see the documents received from the National Archives of Norway and A. Hague's Voyage Record above.
+Follow the convoy links provided for more details; the Commodore's notes and/or narrative are also available for many of them and several Norwegian ships took part.

 According to Page 1 of the archive documents, Laurits Swenson left Los Angeles on Apr.
 8-1940 with the intention of sailing to Oslo, Norway, but the country was invaded the next day, and she was diverted to Liverpool, so she returned to Los Angeles, later proceeding to Bermuda.
 From there, she joined the Bermuda portion of Convoy HX 43 on May 15 in order to make the voyage to Liverpool, arriving there on May 30, cargo of grain and fruit (the Norwegian Ida Bakke, Vivi and Sildra also sailed in this convoy).
 With Erviken and Leiesten she's later listed in Convoy OB 164, which left Liverpool on June 9 and dispersed on the 12th, Laurits Swenson arriving Cristobal on June 25.
-In Sept.-1940 she's mentioned in the escort's report for Convoy HX 71, departing Halifax on Sept.
-5 (convoy will be updated* with ships from Halifax), and the following month she shows up, together with Brant County, Grado, Petter, Ruth I and Samuel Bakke, in Convoy OB 226 (station 62), which left Liverpool on Oct.
-9 and dispersed on the 12th.
-Her destination on that occasion was Hampton Roads, where she arrived on Oct.
-24. More info on the OB convoys is available at the external link provided within the Voyage Record.
+She now made some voyages on the west coast of the U.S. and Canada, then in Sept.-1940 she's mentioned in the escort's report for Convoy HX 71, departing Halifax on Sept.
+5 (convoy will be updated* to include ships from Halifax), and the following month we find her, together with Brant County, Grado, Petter, Ruth I and Samuel Bakke, in Convoy OB 226 (station 62), which left Liverpool on Oct.
+9 and dispersed on the 12th, Laurits Swenson arriving Hampton Roads on Oct.
+24. Direct links to the OB convoys mentioned here have been provided within the Voyage Record.

 She headed back across the Atlantic on Sept.
-22 that year in Convoy HX 151 from Halifax (name is given as Swenson only, but it should be Laurits Swenson - page will be updated*) along with the Norwegian Dagrun (station 54), Sama (85), San Andres (105), Meline (43), Morgenen (93), Belinda, Thorshøvdi (53), Sophocles (left the convoy and sailed independently), Tigre (44), Hardanger (94), Leiv Eiriksson (24).
+22 that year in Convoy HX 151 from Halifax, along with the Norwegian Dagrun, Sama, San Andres, Meline, Morgenen, Belinda, Thorshøvdi, Sophocles, Tigre, Hardanger, Leiv Eiriksson.
 Laurits Swenson arrived Liverpool on Oct.
 6, and later that month, she joined the westbound North Atlantic Convoy ON 28*, as did the Norwegian Polartank, Brant County and other Norwegian ships (departure Liverpool Oct.
 20, dispersed Nov.
 3).
 When the convoy was located by U-boats on Oct.
 29 the Admiralty redirected it and ordered the fastest ships (including the 3 Norwegian ones mentioned) to proceed independently.
 (The American Salinas was torpedoed and damaged by U-106 on Oct.
 30).
 Laurits Swenson arrived Cristobal on Nov.
-9, later continuing to Vancouver, where she arrived Nov.
+9, continuing to Vancouver the next day, with arrival Nov.
 23.

-Arnold Hague has also included her in Convoy HX 170 in Jan.-1942.
-The following month she's listed as bound for New York in the westbound Convoy ON 69*, which left Liverpool Febr.
+Arnold Hague has also included her in Convoy HX 170 from Halifax to Liverpool on Jan.
+13-1942 (see also Page 2).
+The following month she's listed as bound for New York in Convoy ON 69*, which left Liverpool Febr.
 20 and dispersed March 6, Laurits Swenson arriving New York on March 8.
-She headed back to the U.K. again on March 27 with Convoy HX 182 from Halifax, and at the beginning of May she joined the westbound Convoy ON 91*, general cargo for New York, where she arrived on May 16, the convoy having been dispersed the day before (departed Liverpool May 1).
+She headed back to the U.K. again on March 27 with Convoy HX 182 from Halifax; Acanthus, Eglantine, Kos XX, Potentilla and Rose are named among the escorts.
+At the beginning of May she joined the westbound Convoy ON 91*, general cargo for New York, where she arrived on May 16, the convoy having been dispersed the day before (departed Liverpool May 1).
 In June she joined Convoy HX 193 from Halifax, then early in July she's listed in the westbound Convoy ON 109*, departing Liverpool July 3, arriving Halifax July 18(?) - Laurits Swenson, however, was bound for New York, with arrival there July 16.
 She sailed back to the U.K. the following month in Convoy HX 202, general cargo for Mersey - see also Page 3.

-For her return voyage across the ocean she joined Convoy ON 127 on Sept.
+For her return voyage she joined Convoy ON 127 on Sept.
 4, station 41.
 Having witnessed several ships being sunk, it was decided to leave the convoy on Sept.
 11 after the 5th attack, and she subsequently made it safely to Halifax on her own.
-(See also Hindanger, Sveve, Daghild, Marit II and Fjordaas, 2 of which were sunk, the others damaged).
+(See also the external link at the end of this page, as well as Hindanger, Sveve, Daghild, Marit II and Fjordaas, 2 of which were sunk, the others damaged).
 The following month she's listed in Convoy HX 210, departing New York City on Oct.
 1. Cargo is given as "valuables and explosives" and she sailed in station 33 of the convoy, bound for Liverpool.
 The Norwegian Montevideo served as Commodore Vessel.
-Laurits Swenson returned to New York at the beginning of Nov.-1942 with the westbound Convoy ON 143* (departure Liverpool Nov.
-1), and in Dec.-1942, she joined Convoy HX 218 from New York, again bound for Liverpool, and again with explosives in her cargo, station 43.
+Laurits Swenson later returned to New York with Convoy ON 143* (departure Liverpool Nov.
+1), and her last Trans-Atlantic voyage that year was made in Convoy HX 218 from New York, again bound for Liverpool, and again with explosives in her cargo, station 43.
+She arrived Liverpool on Dec.
+21.

 In Jan.-1944 she joined the westbound Convoy ON 219* (from Liverpool Jan.
 8, to New York Jan.
-27 - she joined from Clyde), heading back to the U.K. on Febr.
-12 with Convoy HX 279, general cargo for Liverpool.
+27 - she joined from Clyde.
+Commodore was in Elisabeth Bakke), heading back to the U.K. on Febr.
+12 with Convoy HX 279, general cargo for Liverpool (Vice Commodore was Emma Bakke's captain).
 In March she shows up in the westbound Convoy ON 228*, departing Liverpool March 15, arriving New York Apr.
-1, going back to the U.K. later that month with Convoy HX 288, for which R.G.
-Clayton acted as Commodore in Laurits Swenson.
-On May 19 she joined the westbound Convoy ON 237*, arriving New York June 3.
+1, again serving as the Commodore's ship.
+She went back to the U.K. later that month with Convoy HX 288, for which R.G.
+Clayton acted as Commodore in Laurits Swenson, while Emma Bakke's captain was Vice Commodore.
+On May 19 she joined the westbound Convoy ON 237*, arriving New York June 3 (remaining there for over a month - Page 4).
+This time, her captain served as the Vice Commodore, while the Commodore was in Brimanger.

-Laurits Swenson, general cargo for London, again acted as Commodore Vessel for Convoy HX 337 in Febr.-1945 (having been cancelled from the previous convoy, HX 336).
-She returned across the ocean in March with Convoy ON 291*, then served as Commodore Vessel again for Convoy HX 351* (Commodore Sir R.A.R.
+Laurits Swenson, general cargo for London, again acted as Commodore Vessel for Convoy HX 337 in Febr.-1945 (having been cancelled from the previous convoy, HX 336, for which John Bakke served as Commodore Vessel).
+She returned across the Atlantic in March with Convoy ON 291* (from Southend March 17, to New York Apr.
+6), then served as Commodore Vessel for Convoy HX 351* (Commodore Sir R.A.R.
 Plunket-Ernle-Erle-Drax), which left New York on Apr.
 18 and arrived Liverpool on May.
-3. At the end of May we find her in the last ON convoy of the war, namely ON 305*.
+3. At the end of May we find her in the last ON convoy of the war, namely ON 305* (Commodore in Samuel Bakke).
+Laurits Swenson arrived Baltimore on June 9, having been detached from the convoy on May 30, according to A. Hague.

 Her subsequent voyages are listed on Page 5 and Page 6 of the archive documents.

-* All the ON convoys mentioned here are available and will be added to individual pages in my Convoys section in due course, along with further details on each.
+* The ON convoys will be added to individual pages in my Convoys section in due course, along with further details on each.
 In the meantime, the ships sailing in them (and escorts) are named in the section listing ships in all ON convoys.
 As will be seen, they all had several Norwegian ships.
 The entire HX series will also be updated and completed (including the already existing ones), but for now, see ships in all HX convoys.

 POST WAR: